import numpy as np

 score = bst.score(X_test, y_test)

-print(f'xgboost accuracy is {score * 100:.2f}')
+print(f'xgboost accuracy is {score * 100:.2f}')import numpy as np

 import pandas as pd

-from catboost import CatBoostClassifier, Pool
+from catboost import CatBoostClassifier, Pooldf = pd.DataFrame(X_train, columns=data.feature_names)

 df['dummy'] = pd.Categorical(np.random.randint(0, 3, size=X_train.shape[0]))

-pool = Pool(data=df.to_dict('split')['data'], label=y_train, cat_features=[4])
+df.head()pool = Pool(data=df.to_dict('split')['data'], label=y_train, cat_features=[4])

 cb = CatBoostClassifier(iterations=5, depth=2, learning_rate=1, loss_function='MultiClass', verbose=True)